 Board Committees

 Director Audit Compensation Nominating and Corporate Governance

 J. Kevin Griffin Chair X

-John E. Jackson X ×
+John E. Jackson X X

-Brian E. Lane × Chair
+Brian E. Lane X Chair

-Dunia A. Shive × X
+Dunia A. Shive X X

 Stephen B. Solcher X Chair

 Audit Committee.
-During the year ended December 31, 2023, the Audit Committee met four times.
+During the year ended December 31, 2024, the Audit Committee met four times.
 The Audit Committee is responsible for selecting, engaging and discharging our independent accountants, reviewing the plans, scope and results of the audit engagement with our independent accountants, approving professional services provided by our independent accountants (as well as the compensation for those services), reviewing the independence of our independent accountants and reviewing the adequacy of our internal control over financial reporting.
 In addition, the Audit Committee is responsible for assisting our Board with its oversight of our investment valuation policy and procedures and monitoring and overseeing the Company's policy standards and guidelines for risk assessment and risk management, including with respect to information technology and cybersecurity policies, procedures and incidents.
 Our Board has determined that each of Messrs.
 Griffin, Jackson and Solcher is an "Audit Committee financial expert" as defined by the SEC.
+Although not currently a member of the Audit Committee, our Board also determined that Ms. Shive qualifies as an "Audit Committee financial expert."
 For more information on the backgrounds of these directors, see their biographical information under "Election of Directors" above.

 Compensation Committee.
-During the year ended December 31, 2023, the Compensation Committee met five times and acted by unanimous written consent twice.
+During the year ended December 31, 2024, the Compensation Committee met five times and acted by unanimous written consent once.
 The Compensation Committee determines the compensation and related benefits for our executive officers including the amount of salary, bonus and stock-based compensation to be included in the compensation package for each of our executive officers.
 In addition, the Compensation Committee assists the Board in developing and evaluating the compensation of our non-management directors and evaluating succession planning with respect to the chief executive officer and other key executive positions.
 The Compensation Committee is also responsible for approving, administering and overseeing and monitoring compliance with policies and procedures relating to the recovery or "clawback" of compensation.
 The Compensation Committee has the authority to engage the services of outside advisers, experts and others as it deems necessary to assist the committee in connection with its responsibilities.
 The actions of the Compensation Committee are generally reviewed and ratified by the entire Board, except the employee directors do not vote with respect to their compensation.

 Nominating and Corporate Governance Committee.
-During the year ended December 31, 2023, the Nominating and Corporate Governance Committee met four times.
+During the year ended December 31, 2024, the Nominating and Corporate Governance Committee met four times.
 The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board, identifying, researching and recommending to the Board director nominees for election by our stockholders, selecting nominees to fill vacancies on our Board or a committee of the Board, developing and recommending to our Board any amendments to our corporate governance principles and overseeing the self-assessment of our Board and its committees.
 The Nominating and Corporate Governance Committee also oversees the Company's strategy, initiatives, policies and reporting related to ESG activities.